Not Optimised for Mobile Phones. Or See 'Desk Top View' on Your Mobile. Best on Lap/Desk Top.

 Our Charter for Compassion

 COMPASSION lies at the heart of all religious, ethical, humanist and spiritual traditions, calling us always to treat all others as we wish others to treat us.
-It channels our energies to reach out to all neglected beings in pain and suffering.
-It is a calling to be gentle with all of Creation.
-It is a foundational virtue nudging us to become better versions of ourselves as we engage with Others.
+It channels our energies and orientations to reach out to all neglected and at-risk beings in pain and suffering.
+It is a calling to be kind and gentle with all of Creation.
+It is the foundational virtue nudging us to progressively become better versions of ourselves as we engage with Others.

 Compassion is necessary for our public life as well as the private one - as public and self-compassion.
 It helps us to understand and refrain consistently from inflicting pain or creating situations that lead to pain and suffering of Others.
 We need to realise that the pain that visits others may also come upon us.

-Yet today, we deny our common humanity, interconnectedness and the sacred bond that holds us together in many intimate ways.
-We speak, act and institutionalise in destructive ways: exclusive self-interest, hunger and famine, exploitation, impoverishment, denial of rights and dignity, incitement of hatred, provocation of violence, chauvinism, violent invasion, genocides, and denigration of others.
+Yet today, we deny our common humanity, interconnectedness and the sacred bond that holds us together in many intimate and explicit ways.
+We speak, act and institutionalise toxic and destructive ways: exclusive self-interest, hunger and famine, exploitation, climate emergencies, nature-destruction, impoverishment, denial of rights and dignity, incitement of hatred, provocation of violence, chauvinism, violent invasion, genocides, and denigration of others.
 We have become, to a large extent, insensitive to them.
-They have become a part of our 'normality' and therefore, do not command our critical attention or compassionate action.
+These realities have become a part of our 'normality' and therefore, do not command our critical attention or compassionate action.

 We must sincerely acknowledge and accept that, as a whole, we have failed.
-We have created and continue to nurture, consciously or unconsciously, a violent, broken world.
-We have increased the sum total of human misery in the name of heartless economic growth, authoritarian power, military interventions, mindless education promoting unsustainable career paths, and spirit-less/soul-less religion.
-We have also increased the sum total of the misery of all other beings globally in many diverse ways.
-We have caused the extinction of many, many species.
+We have created and continue to sustain, consciously or unconsciously, a violent, broken world.
+Or, one that is meant to be broken for vested interest.
+We have increased the sum total of human misery in the name of heartless economic growth, authoritarian power, military interventions, mindless education promoting unsustainable career paths, and spirit-less/soul-less religions.
+We have also increased the sum total of the misery of all other beings globally in many diverse ways in the name of progress and industrial revolutions.
+We have caused the extinction of many, many species, on a daily basis.
 We must be acutely aware that we have individually and collectively failed to live compassionately.

-We, therefore, call upon all persons (whatever gender, ethnic group, religious community, or social persuasion they may belong to) and particularly the young among them, to:
+We, therefore, call upon all persons (whatever gender, ethnic group, religious community, or social persuasion they may belong to) and particularly the young among us, to nurture the following:

 Restore compassion at the centre of relationships, morality, religion, public policies, governance, and everyday action,